Local properties of good moduli spaces: Etale local construction of good moduli spaces

-\begin{remark} The above theorem can not be weakened to only requiring that $f$ is stabilizer preserving at $\xi_1$.
+\begin{remark} The above hypotheses of Theorem \ref{etale_existence_thm} can not be weakened to only require that $f$ is stabilizer preserving at $\xi_1$.
 Indeed, in Example \ref{example}, the natural \'etale presentation $f: X \arr \cX$ is stabilizer preserving at the origin and both projections $\ZZ_2 \times X \cong X \times_{\cX} X \rrarrows X$ are weakly saturated.
-Clearly $X$ admits a good moduli space since it itself is a scheme but $\cX$ does not admit a good moduli space. \end{remark}
+Clearly $X$ admits a good moduli space since it is a scheme but $\cX$ does not admit a good moduli space. \end{remark}